Mastering Olympiad-Level Physics with Artificial Intelligence

+provides a comprehensive record of all logical flaws, which guides the Augmentation Agent in the subsequent iteration.

+Due to the stochastic nature of LLMs, a single ``correct'' verdict may be a false positive, and a single ``wrong'' verdict may be a hallucination.
+To ensure robustness, the augment-review loop repeats until a confidence threshold is met.
+We maintain two counters: $n_{\text{corr}}$ (the number of consecutive ``correct'' verdicts) and $n_{\text{wrg}}$ (the cumulative count of ``wrong'' verdicts).
+The loop terminates when either the solution consistently passes verification, reaching a confidence target: $n_{\text{corr}} \ge N_{\text{corr}}^{(\max)}$, or the solution consistently fails or oscillates sufficient times: $n_{\text{wrg}} \ge N_{\text{wrg}}^{(\max)}$.

-\paragraph{Dataset.} The CPhO 2025 consists of a theory and an experimental section.
+\sect{Experimental Setup} The CPhO 2025 consists of a theory and an experimental section.
 The theory section, which is the focus of this work, comprises 7 problems totaling 320 points.
 Problem 6 is valued at 50 points, while the remaining 6 problems are each 45 points.
-The experimental section is worth an additional 80 points, which is outside the scope of our evaluation.
-A detailed description of the theory problems is provided in Appendix~\ref{app:problems}.

-\paragraph{Evaluation Metric.} Guided by the CPhO 2025 proposition committee, we created a detailed, step-by-step scoring benchmark.
-This benchmark was applied uniformly to evaluate all LLM methods in this paper.

-Crucially, because state-of-the-art LLMs are so capable, their scores are often clustered at the high end.
+Guided by the CPhO 2025 proposition committee, we created a detailed, step-by-step scoring benchmark.
+This benchmark was applied uniformly to all evaluations in this paper.
+Furthermore, owing to the strong fundamental capabilities of state-of-the-art LLMs, their scores are often clustered at the high end.
 The final margin of improvement, therefore, comes from eliminating the last few mistakes—the most difficult to resolve.
-For this reason, we emphasize the \textbf{error rate}, as it provides a more sensitive measure of these crucial differences.
+For this reason, we emphasize the \textit{error rate}, as it provides a more sensitive measure of these crucial differences.
 We define it as the relative difference between the total score and the full score (320 points):